lelik9/ansible-modules/modules/jenkins_job_generator/README.md

             - User password
         required: false
         default: ''
-    files:
+    jobs:
         description:
-            - List of files with jenkins job config.
-File should be in YAML format.
+            - List of jobs which you want to update or delete.
+Note: Path variable should be set
         required: true
     path:
         description:
             - Path to job configuration files
+        required: true
+    file:
+        description:
+            - File name wth job configuration.
+You shouldn't set jobs with this var
         required: true
     workers:
         description: